inventree/InvenTree/docs/docs/part/part.md

 #### API

-Image upload is supported via the [InvenTree API](../api/api.md), allowing images to be associated with parts programatically.
+Image upload is supported via the [InvenTree API](../api/api.md), allowing images to be associated with parts programmatically.
 Further, this means that the [Python interface](../api/python/python.md) also supports image upload.

 #### Mobile App